 I am a contributing author of a chapter about intersectionality in this book which was edited by Elizabeth Bartmess.
 Knowing Why explores the experiences of Autistic people who did not receive their autism until adulthood.
 As described in the following quote, the book includes essays that “reflect the value of knowing why–why we are different from so many other people, why it can be so hard to do things others can take for granted, and why there is often such a mismatch between others’ treatment of us and our own needs, skills, and experiences.
 Essay topics include recovering from burnout, exploring our passions and interests, and coping with sensory overload, especially in social situations.”

 I am a contributing author to this book about neurodiversity which was edited by Dr. Steven Kapp.
-Published by Palgrave MacMillan, it is scheduled for release ~Fall 2019/Winter 2020, but you can pre-order it right now on Amazon if you’d like HERE).
+Published by Palgrave MacMillan, it was released Winter 2020 as an open source book that can be accessed electronically in full or in part by anyone for free!
+However, you can also obtain a physical copy of the book on Amazon if you’d like HERE.
 This book “marks the first historical overview of the autism rights branch of the neurodiversity movement, describing the activities and rationales of key leaders in their own words since it organized into a unique community in 1992.
-This critical analysis describes the formation of the autistic community and neurodiversity movement, progress in their influence on the broader autism community and field, and their possible threshold of the advocacy establishment…legendary actions which have shifted the landscape toward viewing autism in social terms of human rights and identity to accept, rather than as a medical collection of deficits and symptoms to cure.”
+This critical analysis describes the formation of the autistic community and neurodiversity movement, progress in their influence on the broader autism community and field, and their possible threshold of the advocacy establishment, legendary actions which have shifted the landscape toward viewing autism in social terms of human rights and identity to accept, rather than as a medical collection of deficits and symptoms to cure.”

 Under a pseudonym, I am a contributing author to a book of poetry and art created by survivors of domestic/intimate partner violence.
-The book, which is still in development, is part of a fundraising effort for a program that provides services for parents who are starting over after leaving their abusers.
+The book, which is still in development/currently on hiatus, is part of a fundraising effort for a program that provides services for parents who are starting over after leaving their abusers.

 Check out some of my Other Writing outside of my blog